deanrad/rxfx-gitbook/why-observables-not-just-promises/how-does-simplify-working-with-observables.md

-# How does 𝗥𝘅𝑓𝑥 simplify working with Observables?
+# How does RxFx simplify working with Observables?

 For many developers, Observables are not easily used.
 They take the simplicity of a Promise: just calling `await` to capture its value, and make you call `subscribe` to start them running.
 The challenge with `subscribe()` - is mainly - Where do you put your `Subscription` objects returned by it, which are needed for cancelation?&#x20;

-𝗥𝘅𝑓𝑥 has you covered - by basically using a layer that calls `subscribe()` for you, and manages subscriptions.
+RxFx has you covered - by basically using a layer that calls `subscribe()` for you, and manages subscriptions.
 Let's build up to writing the `createEffect` function from `@rxfx/effect.` A first-pass draft of it is below:

 ```javascript